-Are you planning a Disney Vacation and wanting to return home with some amazing photos to remember your trip?
+Are you planning a Disney Vacation and wanting to return home with some fantastic photos to remember your trip?

-Keep in mind Disney World does have a Disney Photopass add-on option that you can purchase, but that will add another $169-$200 to the cost of your trip.
-Not only does that add to an additional cost to an already expensive vacation, but you may miss out on some of the more interesting photo opportunities and awesome candid shots.
+Keep in mind the Disney parks have a Photopass add-on option that you can purchase, but that will add another $69-$199 to the cost of your trip.
+It's not only an additional cost for an already expensive vacation, but you may miss out on some of the more interesting photo opportunities and awesome candid shots.

-You will want to use your widest or most versatile lens, I chose my 35mm Sigma Art lens for the job, mainly because it’s wide - without being too wide, and also focuses like a beast.
-I rarely get an out of focus image with this lens.
-It’s also small, lightweight and can easily be worn all day and tucked under my arm for protection.
+I brought my 35mm Sigma Art lens to Disneyland mainly because it’s wide (without being too wide), and it also focuses like a champ.
+I rarely get an out-of-focus image with this lens.
+It’s also small, lightweight, and can easily be worn all day and tucked under my arm for protection.

-What to wear?
-This may be something you haven’t thought of, but what you and your family are wearing in a photo can make it or break it.
-Disney definitely requires comfort and can’t be planed like a normal shoot, unfortunately.
-But you can certainly think ahead and try to make sure everyone looks cute and comfortable in your photos.
+What should you wear at Disney?
+This may be something you haven’t thought of, but what you and your family wear in a photo can make or break the images.
+Unfortunately, Disney definitely requires comfort and can’t be planned like a typical shoot.
+But you can certainly think ahead and ensure everyone looks cute and comfortable in your photos.

-Just like with a standard shoot, well-fitting clothes are always better and layering your look can also be flattering.
-Your hair and makeup can be nicely done and clean shoes as well.
+Like with a standard shoot, well-fitting clothes are always better, and layering your look can also be flattering.
+Your hair and makeup can be nicely done, and clean shoes are a plus.

-Fun Disney shirts are still a hit, I bought ours online before the trip so they could be washed and sure to fit well for the trip.
-Avoid old dirty athletic shoes, tying bulky sweaters around your waist, and neon colors.
+Fun Disney shirts are still a hit.
+I bought ours online before the trip so they could be washed and I could make sure they fit well before we arrived.
+AVOID old dirty athletic shoes, bulky sweaters tied around your waist, and neon colors.

-I wear it on rides, walking, eating lunch, and yes even in the bathroom.
-I have been on every single ride in the park with my camera, it is doable and nothing ever even remotely came close to harming it.
+I wear it on rides, walking, eating lunch, and even in the bathroom.
+I have been on every single ride in the park with my camera.
+It is doable, and nothing has ever even remotely come close to harming it.

-This brings me to my next point, you will need a comfortable strap, I like a wide cloth type that reminds me of a scarf.
+This brings me to my next recommendation: you will need a comfortable camera strap.
+I prefer a wide cloth-type camera strap that reminds me of a scarf.
 It won't rub or get sticky like leather or synthetic fabrics can, and it fans out to distribute weight across my shoulders.
-I wear it relatively short, meaning the camera lays directly at my elbow level so my arm is always protecting and keeping it from flopping around.
+I wear it relatively short, meaning the camera lays directly at my elbow level, so my arm is always protecting and keeping it from flopping around.

-I don’t recommend carrying it in a backpack because you are constantly on and off the rides and can’t lean back on a bag with a camera in it, and I hope you like pictures of the inside of your camera bag because if you aren’t carrying the camera, you won't use it.
+I don’t recommend carrying a camera in a backpack because you will constantly be getting on and off rides and won't be able to lean back on a bag with a camera in it.
+And I hope you like pictures of the inside of your camera bag because if you aren’t carrying your camera, you won't use it.

 I promise you will love the shots where they aren’t looking at you!

-You will definitely need to have a clear understanding of manual mode to pull off these darker indoor shots, but if I can do it then so can you!
-Just remember to reset your setting back to “outside” setting after getting off the dark rides so you will be ready for your next shot.
+You will definitely need to understand how to use manual mode to pull off these darker indoor shots, but if I can do it, so can you!
+Just remember to change your camera settings back to whatever your outdoor settings were after getting off the dark rides so you will be ready for your next shot.

-I know some of my shots look like we had the park to ourselves, but let me assure you it was busy as all get out.
+Some of my shots look like we had the park to ourselves, but let me assure you, Disneyland was busy as all get out.
 You must have patience and find little pockets of space.
-If you wait for the perfect spot to reveal itself you will be waiting all day.
+If you wait for the perfect spot to reveal itself, you will be waiting all day.

 Calm your mind, and find your spots.
 Do it in a happy way that makes the kids want to cooperate instead of run in the other direction.
 Keep it short and move on to the next ride!